 But that said, I want to know more about the real story behind this book.
 It’s left me wondering, wanting to find out about Mallory’s earlier expeditions.
 I’ve really enjoyed reading this book and was sad to reach the end for a number of reasons!

-disclaimer: we were sent this book in exchange for an honest review.
+disclosure: we were sent this book in exchange for an honest review.